Relaxing Bath Salts

 Using a spoon, smush the baking soda and essential oils together to distribute the oils throughout the baking soda.
 Stir in Epsom salts and dead sea salt.

-To use your homemade relaxing bath salts, pour 1/3 cup bath salts under running water as you fill your tub.
+To use your homemade relaxing bath salts, pour 1/3 cup bath salts under running water as you fill your bath tub.
 Hop in and enjoy a nice, soothing bath.

 What Essential Oils Should I Use in Bath Salts